 - Optimized VoIP processing insures highest quality calls -- even over the Standard IP Channel of FleetBroadband.
 Let's see your typical VoIP do that!

 - Readily compatible with all firewalls and broadband IP networks (VSAT, FleetBroadband, C-band, or any combination).

-- Once the firewalls are configured to allow our traffic, the whole thing is simply plug-and-play: connect to power and the ship's ethernet network, connect the two antennas (S3-only), and it's done.
+- Once the firewalls are configured to allow our traffic, the whole thing is simply plug-and-play: connect to power and the ship's ethernet network, connect the antenna, and it's done.
 (It's about as easy as setting up a PC on board.)